Early Alert & Midterm Grading

 - Assignment completion

-If you are succeeding in all five of these areas, you may receive the "Rising Star" alert.
+If you are succeeding in all six of these areas, you may receive the "Rising Star" alert.
 If you are falling behind, you will receive a notification and an outreach coordinator will be assigned to assist you.

 What happens if I receive an Early Alert?